Motorsports Hall of Fame of America: Induction process

-Eligibility for induction is extended to "any person who has driven, piloted, owned, designed, built, supported, maintained, prepared or promoted motorized vehicles in pursuit of speed, distance or other records."
-An inductee must either be retired for at least three years, or engaged in the top level for their area of motorsports for at least 20 years.
-Induction is limited to United States citizens, or non-citizens who have recorded significant motorsports achievements in the U.S.
+Induction eligibility is open to individuals who have participated in driving, piloting, owning, designing, building, supporting, maintaining, preparing, or promoting motorized vehicles to pursue speed, distance, or other records.
+To qualify for induction, candidates must either have been retired for at least three years or have been actively engaged at the highest level of their motorsports discipline for at least 20 years.
+Induction is restricted to United States citizens or non-citizens who have achieved notable motorsports accomplishments within the U.S.

 Induction is decided by a straight vote among 200 racing experts: historians, experienced journalists, category experts and existing inductees.
 The voting process is overseen by certified accountants.